RPIForge/website/README.md

 # RPIForge/website
 The Forge's website - tracks machine usage and calculates charges for members.

 To install the app, you must have a working Python 3.7.x installation and PostgreSQL.

-Required Python libraries: psycopg2, argon2-cffi, django.
-Optional (but recommended): bcrypt.
+Required Python libraries:

+- psycopg2
+- argon2-cffi
+- django

+Recommended:

+- bcrypt

 The app currently expects a database user `postgresql@localhost:5432` with password `password`.
 This behavior will be changed shortly to use environment variables to store database credentials.
 The program also currently expects a `forge_devel` database to have already been created.
 These settings can be found in `forge/settings.py`.